 Within the time period requested in writing from Water Board staff.

-5. A QSD may perform the work of a QSP.
+V.C.5.
+A QSD may perform the work of a QSP.

-D. Discharger’s Responsibilities for Qualified SWPPP Practitioner (QSP) Performance
+V.D.
+Discharger’s Responsibilities for Qualified SWPPP Practitioner Performance

-1. The discharger shall ensure that a QSP reviews work performed by trained delegates including visual inspections, sampling, BMP implementation activities, and other required tasks listed in the SWPPP.
+V.D.1.
+The discharger shall ensure that a QSP reviews work performed by trained delegates including visual inspections, sampling, BMP implementation activities, and other required tasks listed in the SWPPP.

-2. The discharger shall ensure that a QSP performs the following on-site visual inspections:
+V.D.2.
+The discharger shall ensure that a QSP performs the following on-site visual inspections:

 Once every calendar month;

 Within 72 hours prior to a forecasted Qualifying Precipitation Event to inspect areas of concern to verify the status of any deficiencies, BMPs, or other identified issues at the site.
-If extended forecast precipitation data (greater than 72 hours) is available from the National Weather Service, the pre-precipitation event inspection may be done up to 120 hours in advance.
+If extended forecast precipitation data (greater than 72 hours) is available from the National Weather Service, the pre-precipitation event inspection may be done up to 120 hours in advance;

 Within 14 days after a numeric action level exceedance the QSP shall visually inspect the drainage area of exceedance and document any areas of concern; and,